 Every person needs reassurance to feel motivated and loved.
 However, when you have anxiety, seeking reassurance becomes second nature.
 You want it every time, and once you get it, you want more.
 You need to consciously stop this habit so that your partner does not feel pressured to compliment and reassure you for the littlest things.

 5. Learn to handle emotions

 Every relationship comes with its own set of emotional baggage.
-You may feel happy, sad, angry, and worried in turns.
+You may feel happy, sad, angry, and worry quite frequently.
 You need to find a way to calm yourself when you feel anxious.
 If you speak about your problems the moment you feel them with your partner, you might push them back.
 Instead, control your emotions before you talk to your partner to be more receptive to your issues.

 Communication is key in any relationship.
 The more transparent you are with your partner, the more successful your relationship will be.
-However, you also need to set boundaries and respect them so that your partner doesn’t feel overwhelmed.
+However, you also need to set boundaries and respect them so that your partner doesn’t feel overwhelmed and develop a feeling of unease and angst.
 You need to be clear about what you want from your partner to know how to act when you are anxious.

 - If you are constantly anxious, it may eventually spill into your partner and destroy the relationship.